Chevrolet Traverse: Second generation (2018)

 At the introductory period, a 3.6L V6 gasoline engine making 310 hp and 266 lbft of torque was one of two engine options available, mated to a nine-speed automatic transmission with either Front Wheel Drive or All Wheel Drive.
 A 2.0L turbocharged inline-4 making 257 hp and 295 lbft of torque was the other available engine, but could only be optioned in RS Front Wheel Drive models from 2017 to 2019.

 The new Traverse gained some new technology, some of which is currently available on other models such as the Chevrolet Equinox, Chevrolet Tahoe, and Chevrolet Suburban.
 Some of this technology included a hands-free power tailgate, the latest-generation MyLink infotainment systems with Apple CarPlay and Android Auto, a power-folding 60/40 split third-row rear bench seat, and standard keyless access with push-button start.

 The updated Traverse was originally planned to start sales in late 2020, but was delayed due to production issues caused by the COVID-19 pandemic, with sales started in late 2021 as a 2022 model year instead.
 The 2022 Traverse retained the 3.6-liter V6 gasoline engine with the 9-speed automatic transmission.
 The base L trim was dropped from the lineup.

 The Traverse received a facelift in 2021 for the 2022 model year.
 The 2023 model year was originally anticipated to be the last for the second generation to make way for the third generation.
-However, due to a slow ramp-up of production of the third generation, partially attributed to the 2023 United Auto Workers strike, a 2024 model year was produced for the second generation, called the Chevrolet Traverse Limited.
+However, due to a slow ramp-up of production of the third generation, partially attributed to the 2023 United Auto Workers strike, a shortened 2024 model year was produced for the second generation, called the Chevrolet Traverse Limited.